eon01/SaltStackCheatSheet/README.md

 salt-call sys.list_state_modules
 ```

 ## Testing States

 ```
 # Test a highstate using the highstate module
 salt '*' state.highstate test=True

-# Test a highstate using the sls module
+# Test a highstate using the SLS module
 salt '*' state.sls test=True

 # Test a single state
 salt '*' state.single test=True
 ```

-## Asynchroneous execution
+## Asynchronous execution

 ```
 # Run the command in the async mode